Quail as food: In history

-A 19th-century recipe from California for Codornices a la española (Spanish-style quail) was prepared by stuffing quails with a mixture of mushroom, green onion, parsley, butter, lemon juice and thyme.
+A 19th-century recipe from California for Codornices a la española (Spanish-style quail) was prepared by stuffing quails with a mixture of mushrooms, green onion, parsley, butter, lemon juice and thyme.
 The birds were brushed with lard, bread crumbs and beaten eggs and finished in the oven.
 A savory pie could be made with quail, salt pork, eggs and fresh herbs.

 Kosher status

 Only certain species of quail are considered kosher.
 The Orthodox Union certifies Coturnix coturnix as kosher based upon the masorah of Rabbi Shlomo Zev Zweigenhaft.